kdheepak/kdheepak.github.io/content/blog/github_pelican.md

 Advantages

 * Fast - It loads extremely quickly.
-* Portable - You can easily move from a server space and deployed elsewhere
+* Portable - You can easily move from a server space and deploy it elsewhere
 * Cheaper - It is cost effective for a small website / personal blogs

 Disadvantages

 * Typically required web development experience to make changes to website
-* Complicated and a lot of work for a lot of pages e.g. a personal blog
+* Complicated and a lot of work when you have a lot of pages e.g. a personal blog

 # Enter Github pages and Pelican #